Below is more information on the different types of tsunami and what you should know and do.

 If a tsunami happens in the Kaikoura Canyon, just south of Kaikoura, it would affect the coastline immediately south of Kaikoura (South Bay, Goose Bay and Oaro), but it would be too small by the time it got to Pegasus Bay to do any damage.
 This is because this tsunami comes from one point (an undersea landslide), rather than an offshore earthquake fault line, so the waves created decrease very quickly from the source.

-No. The Japanese tsunami was created by a big earthquake fault just offshore of Japan called a subduction zone fault, where one tectonic plate is being pushed under another tectonic plate.
+No. The Japanese tsunami was created by a very big earthquake fault just offshore of Japan called a subduction zone fault, where one tectonic plate is being pushed under another tectonic plate.
 These subduction zone faults can cause very big earthquakes (magnitude 8+) and very big tsunamis, like the 2011 Japanese tsunami or the 2004 Indian Ocean tsunami.
 There is a subduction zone fault off the east coast of the North Island, which could create a big tsunami there, but there is no subduction zone fault off the Canterbury coast that could create such a big tsunami here.

-Sirens will only be used in the event of a distant source tsunami from across the Pacific Ocean, and possibly for a regional source tsunami from the Hikurangi subduction zone if there is time.
+No. The sirens will only be used in the event of a distant source tsunami from across the Pacific Ocean, and possibly for a regional source tsunami from the Hikurangi subduction zone if there is time.
 There will not be time to sound the warning sirens if there is a local source tsunami in Pegasus Bay – earthquake shaking will be your ONLY warning.

 (03) 353 9007